mostafax/Scalable-Image-Inference-API/README.md

    docker-compose -f docker-compose.test.yml up --build
    ```

-The tests will automatically execute in the container.
+The tests will automatically execute in the container and you chn show more info attaching to the worker container

 ### Test Cases